The Tale of Nokdu

 The Tale of Nokdu (Korean: 조선로코-녹두전) is a 2019 South Korean television series starring Jang Dong-yoon, Kim So-hyun, Kang Tae-oh, and Jung Joon-ho.
 It is based on the webtoon by Hye Jin-yang which was published in 2014 on Naver Webtoon.
 It aired on KBS2 from September 30 to November 25, 2019.
+It is also available for streaming on Viki, Kocowa, Viu, and Netflix in selected regions.

 Synopsis

-Set in the Joseon dynasty, the series is about a man who disguises as a woman to enter a mysterious women-only village in search of the truth about his birth; and a young woman who does not want to become a kisaeng in pursuit of revenge for her family.
+Set in the Joseon period, the series is about a man who disguises as a woman to enter a mysterious women-only village in search of the truth about his birth; and a young woman who does not want to become a kisaeng in pursuit of revenge for her family.